 I first heard about J while solving some problems on the Project Euler challenge.
 One of the problems to be solved was “given that C(n,p) is the number of ways to take p items amongst m items, find the number of C(n,p) greater than one million for n between 1 and 100 inclusive.”

 This was a very easy problem.
-I coded my solution using Python and, by curiosity, looked at how other people did it.
+I coded my solution using Python and, out of curiosity, looked at how other people did it.
 I saw someone mentionning its J solution:

 Wow, 17 characters!
 As I was in disbelief, I gave it a try and installed a copy of J on my GNU/Linux laptop.
 I cut and pasted the expression, and it gave me 4075, the expected solution.
 Let me describe how it works.